 Weeks 4 to 8 of pregnancy

 The heart starts beating, and arms, legs, eyes and ears start to form.
 Nipples appear, and the kidneys start producing urine.
-The foetus starts moving.
+The embryo starts moving.
 By the end of week eight, the embryo is about the size of a small grape – about 13mm.
 And once again it’s time for a name change: the embryo is now called a foetus.

 Weeks 9 to 12 of pregnancy

 The foetus now develops a recognisable human face.
 Its arms and legs are properly formed and it can make its hands into a fist.
 What’s more, the foetus can even make sounds – even though it’s still no longer than your thumb.

 Twelve weeks marks the end of what’s known as the first trimester, the first third of the pregnancy.
 Miscarriages are much more likely to happen in the first twelve weeks, so women sometimes prefer to wait to this point before telling everyone they know that they’re pregnant.
 In some countries where abortion is allowed, you can’t have the pregnancy terminated after this point, or only in special circumstances.